Regulatory Cooperation and Standardization Policies

 Reinforcing regulatory and enforcement authorities is a key priority in promoting safer production methods and more sustainable consumption patterns.
 An important prerequisite is for the staff of these bodies to be knowledgeable and aware of standards and related issues.
-At its 2012 session, the Working Party adopted Recommendation I. This Recommendation encourages authorities—where feasible and where the legal framework permits—to further promote the inclusion of standards as a subject in the curricula of universities and research centres.
+At its 2012 session, the Working Party adopted Recommendation I. This Recommendation encourages authorities – where feasible and where the legal framework permits – to further promote the inclusion of standards as a subject in the curricula of universities and research centres.
+A collection of 15 “educational modules” – including teaching materials ready to be used by teachers and students at the universities or other academic institutions – is currently being developed to assist in vocational education and support the introduction or further development of the subject of standardization in universities.
 The Working Party has also organized several workshops and awareness-raising events at the request of national authorities or regional groupings to share best practice in its areas of work.

 Recommendations to UNECE Governments on Standardization Policies